Trains

 - ITX (medium-speed) — Select routes allow full-sized bikes.

 - Mugunghwa-ho (slow-speed) — bike carriages discontinued in 2022.
-No full-sized bikes allowed.
+Only folding bikes or packaged full-size bikes in travel cases or bags are allowed.

 - Subway Trains — full-sized bikes on certain days.
 Read more here.